adomokos/Vim-Katas/50_operate_with_a_search_motion.md

 There is this text, delete the part "take time but eventually".

-This phrase take time but
+This phrase takes time but
 eventually gets to the point.

 `v` - enter into character-wise visual mode